mikegcoleman/hybrid-workshop/pwd_readme.md

 > **Note**: You want to go to `http://` not `https://`

+You may also click on the service to open the right sidebar to inspect the service and click on the link under `published endpoints` in the configuration section.

 ### Extra Credit: Ingress Load Balancing

 1. In UCP click on `Services` in the left hand menu.